 Ideally, we would like to think our income will increase over time.
 However, this isn’t always the case.
 While it’s a scary thought, it is worth considering what you might do if you or your partner lost their income.
 We suggest asking yourself these questions: How much money do you have in savings to support you during this period?
 Do you have income protection insurance?
 If so, what’s the waiting period?

 If you would like to discuss income protection, feel free to speak with one of our financial planners today.

 How can you improve your current financial situation?

 Obtaining a home loan is one of the biggest financial commitments you will make within your lifetime.
 Inovayt Senior Mortgage Broker Melbourne, Margaret Wilcock, advises you should review your current financial position to determine whether there is anything you can do to pay off your current debts and improve your financial position.
 For example, if you have an AfterPay account perhaps it’s time to close it.
 If you have multiple credit cards, it may be a good idea to reduce these and the same if you have a personal loan.
 This will free up your income and may mean both you and the banks will increase your borrowing capacity.

 While you may want to increase your borrowing capacity, Margaret advises, “Don’t borrow the maximum amount the bank approves you for.
 This will make things tight leaving you with no emergency or splurge money which means you may be put under financial stress in the future.”

 With all of this in mind, the question of ‘how much should you borrow?’ has many considerations.
-There isn’t a right or wrong answer, but it’s important to consider as many variables as possible and to borrow the amount you feel comfortable repaying, as opposed to how much the bank has advised you can borrow.
+There isn’t a right or wrong answer, but it’s important to work with a professional mortgage broker to help you consider as many variables as possible and to help you borrow the amount you feel comfortable repaying, as opposed to how much the bank has advised you can borrow.